danny-demarco/danny-demarco/README.md

 - :mortar_board: BEng Civil Engineering
 - :bar_chart: I am currently learning sorting algorithms!
 - :mega: I am planning to start working as a full-time dev within the next few months
 - :nut_and_bolt: Fun fact: I love to build and fix stuff!
 Campervans, house refurbs, websites!
-I was born to build things
+I was born for it

 ### Connect with me!